flightaware/tclrmq/README.md

 * __-debug__

     Either 0 or 1, but defaults to 0.
-Controls whether or not debug statements are printed to stderr detailing the operations of the library.
+Controls whether or not debug statements are passed to `-logCommand` detailing the operations of the library.

+* __-logCommand__

+    If the `-debug` option is true, the value of this argument will be passed debugging statements detailing the operations of the library.
+The specified `-logCommand` must take a string argument containing a single debugging statement.
+Defaults to `puts stderr`.

 ### attemptReconnect